frederic-perez/AmE-dictionary/data/dictionary.md

 __verbiage__ _n_ :two::hammer:
 __verbicide__ _n_ :two::astonished: _facetious_ An act or instance of destroying a word.
 Misuse or overuse of a word or any use of a word which is damaging to it.
 __verboten__ _adj_ Not allowed.
-__verbum sap__ A shortening of the Latin phrase _verbum sapienti sat est_, literally, “a word to the wise (is sufficient),” meaning a wise or prudent person does not or should not require any further explanation.
+__verbum sap__ _idiom_ A shortening of the Latin phrase _verbum sapienti sat est_, literally, “a word to the wise (is sufficient),” meaning a wise or prudent person does not or should not require any further explanation.
 Typically used to emphasize the advice implied by one’s statement. _Repeating the same weak, debunked arguments won’t make them true, you know.
 Verbum sap._
-__verdant__ _Verdant hills._
+__verdant__ _adj_ _Verdant hills._
 __verdict__ _n_ :three::hammer::pencil2:
 __verdigris__ _n_ :astonished: __2__ A green patina or crust of copper sulfate or copper chloride formed on copper, brass, and bronze exposed to air or seawater for long periods of time.
 “Green of Greece” is the literal translation of “vert de Grece,” the Anglo-French phrase from which the modern word _verdigris_ descends.
 __verge (up)on something__ _idiom_ :two: To be almost identical to something; to be similar to or almost the same as something.
 (Upon is formal and less commonly used than on.) _Your actions verge upon mutiny.
 What you said verges on an insult._